Lucius Quintus Cincinnatus Lamar: Post-war period

 After the war, Lamar returned to Oxford to reunite with his family.
 The war had claimed two brothers and both of his law partners.
 Lamar's plantation had suffered damage and had its slaves freed; the land was also returned to his father-in-law as he could not maintain payments during the war.
 Lamar entered into a law partnership with his friend Edward C. Walthall in the Coffeeville hamlet.
 The successful practice was dissolved following health troubles, leading Lamar to accept a less-demanding professorship position at the University of Mississippi for the fall term of 1866.
 He taught ethics and metaphysics initially, though by 1867, he was the chair of the law department.
 He became a member of the Sigma Alpha Epsilon fraternity in 1865 and was among the first initiates in that fraternity's chapter at the University of Mississippi.
 He became a director of the Mississippi Central Railroad Company in 1867 and entered into a law partnership with E. D. Clark in Oxford in the fall of 1868.
 From 1868 to 1872, he provided legal services for the railroad company, but by 1877, he had lost his stake when it was absorbed by the Illinois Central Railroad.
 In 1870, he resigned from his professorship, fearing radicalization of the university and the possibility of admitting Black students after a new governing board was installed.

+Lamar had developed a reputation during the 1870s and 1880s as a leading contributor to the Democratic Party's opposition to the predominantly Republican African-American officeholders in Mississippi.
+Lamar's testimony before the 42nd United States Congress's Joint Committee to Inquire into the Conditions of Affairs in the Late Insurrectionary States reveals that he was a passionate defender of the Southern social order and the Ku Klux Klan, a secret society which had developed in response to the Thirteenth and Fourteenth amendments and the events of Reconstruction.
+On June 21, 1871, several witnesses testified before the committee that Lamar, as a defense attorney in federal court in Oxford, Mississippi, objected to a witness who could identify 27 men appearing on charges for organizing the Klan and terrorizing African Americans, missionary society teachers, and Republican voters.
+When the witness entered the courtroom, Lamar objected to his presence, then threw a chair at the witness, and "cussed the judge, the court and all of its officers, and the United States federal government", as students of the University of Mississippi cheered from the gallery, then punched a federal marshal who moved to defend the witness.
+The presiding judge, Samuel J. Gholson, revoked Lamar's law license, but only temporarily.
+He was allowed to continue practicing law after a three-month suspension from the bar.